BOY’Dega Season 1: Edited4Syndication

 Launched May 9, 2014 / Commissioned for First Look: New Art Online / The New Museum of Contemporary Art

-You were constructed but from parts, price nameless.
-You were given electricity (technology), were forced to socialize, to ask fundamental questions about being human.
+You were constructed but from parts, website like this nameless.
+You were given electricity (technology), stomach were forced to socialize, to ask fundamental questions about being human.
 You found your ensemble cast, forcing a contamination but giving you what you’d been lacking—family.
 Losing (sharing) a little self to gain a little other, maximizing endurance, increasing longevity.
 And from contamination: syndication.
 From family: imposters, progeny, and deviations.

 Television’s evolving penchant for storytelling has given way to its own peripheral distribution platforms such as: Hulu, Netflix, official show sites, and fan sites that inform a show’s episodic universe.
 These central narratives can also manage to be at odds with their syndicated selves, leading towards: moralizing re-edits, binge viewing, appropriation, shared commentary, and further convolution.
 Through these, a new story evolves that implicates the collective makers, participants, and addicts as formidable foes to the show’s creators.